szwen/familyConf/README.md

 **IR Alternative**

 Alternatively, you can transform your Raspi into a TV controller using a IR transceiver.
-We won't dive into this solution here, but there are some interesting pages [here] (https://www.raspberry-pi-geek.com/Archive/2015/10/Raspberry-Pi-IR-remote), [here] (http://opensourceuniversalremote.com/) and [here](https://raspberrypi.stackexchange.com/questions/22433/what-hardware-do-i-need-to-turn-raspberry-pi-into-a-tv-remote-controller)
+We won't dive into this solution here, but there are some interesting pages [here](https://www.raspberry-pi-geek.com/Archive/2015/10/Raspberry-Pi-IR-remote), [here](http://opensourceuniversalremote.com/) and [here](https://raspberrypi.stackexchange.com/questions/22433/what-hardware-do-i-need-to-turn-raspberry-pi-into-a-tv-remote-controller)

 **Manual Alternative**